-Jupiter was the king of the gods in Roman mythology — a fitting name for the largest of the planets.
+Jupiter is the largest planet in the solar system.
+Fittingly, it was named after the king of the gods in Roman mythology.
 In a similar manner, the ancient Greeks named the planet after Zeus, the king of the Greek pantheon.

 Jupiter helped revolutionize the way we saw the universe and ourselves in 1610, when Galileo discovered Jupiter's four large moons — Io, Europa, Ganymede and Callisto, now known as the Galilean moons.
-This was the first time celestial bodies were not seen circling the Earth, major support of the Copernican view that Earth was not the center of the universe.
+This was the first time celestial bodies were seen circling an object other then Earth, major support of the Copernican view that Earth was not the center of the universe.

 Jupiter is the most massive planet in our solar system, more than twice as massive as all the other planets combined, and had it been about 80 times more massive, it would have actually become a star instead of a planet.
 Its atmosphere resembles that of the sun, made up mostly of hydrogen and helium, and with four large moons and many smaller moons in orbit around it, Jupiter by itself forms a kind of miniature solar system.
 All told, the immense volume of Jupiter could hold more than 1,300 Earths.

-The colorful bands of Jupiter are arranged in dark belts and light zones created by strong east-west winds in the planet's upper atmosphere traveling more than 400 miles per hour (640 kilometers per hour).
+The colorful bands of Jupiter are arranged in dark belts and light zones created by strong east-west winds in the planet's upper atmosphere traveling more than 400 mph (640 kph).
 The white clouds in the zones are made of crystals of frozen ammonia, while darker clouds of other chemicals are found in the belts.
 At the deepest visible levels are blue clouds.

 The most extraordinary feature on Jupiter is undoubtedly the Great Red Spot, a giant hurricane-like storm seen for more than 300 years.
-At its widest, the Great Red Spot is three times the diameter of the Earth, and its edge spins counterclockwise around its center at a speed of about 225 miles (360 kilometers) per hour.
+At its widest, the Great Red Spot is three times the diameter of the Earth, and its edge spins counterclockwise around its center at a speed of about 225 mph (360 kph).
 The color of the storm, which usually varies from brick red to slightly brown, may come from small amounts of sulfur and phosphorus in the ammonia crystals in Jupiter's clouds.
 Every now and again, the Great Red Spot seems to fade entirely.

 Jupiter's gargantuan magnetic field is the strongest of all the planets in the solar system at nearly 20,000 times the strength of Earth's.
-It traps electrically charged particles in an intense belt of electrons and other electrically charged particles that regularly blasts the planet's moons and rings with a level of radiation more than 1,000 times the lethal level for a human, damaging even heavily-shielded spacecraft such as NASA's Galileo probe.
-The magnetosphere of Jupiter, which is comprised of these fields and particles, swells out some 600,000 to 2 million miles (1 million to 3 million kilometers) toward the sun and tapers to a tail extending more than 600 million miles (1 billion kilometers) behind Jupiter.
+It traps electrically charged particles in an intense belt of electrons and other electrically charged particles that regularly blasts the planet's moons and rings with a level of radiation more than 1,000 times the lethal level for a human, damaging even heavily shielded spacecraft such as NASA's Galileo probe.
+The magnetosphere of Jupiter, which is composed of these fields and particles, swells out some 600,000 to 2 million miles (1 million to 3 million km) toward the sun and tapers to a tail extending more than 600 million miles (1 billion km) behind Jupiter.

 Jupiter broadcasts radio waves strong enough to detect on Earth.
 These come in two forms — strong bursts that occur when Io, the closest of Jupiter's large moons, passes through certain regions of Jupiter's magnetic field, and continuous radiation from Jupiter's surface and high-energy particles in its radiation belts.

-A core less than 10 times Earth's mass (Tristan Guillot, "Interiors of Giant Planets Inside and Outside the Solar System."
-Science Vol. 286 (5437), p.
-72-77, October 1, 1999.), surrounded by a layer of fluid metallic hydrogen extending out to 80 to 90 percent of the diameter of the planet, enclosed in an atmosphere mostly made of gaseous and liquid hydrogen.
+Internal structure: A core less than 10 times Earth's mass surrounded by a layer of fluid metallic hydrogen extending out to 80 to 90 percent of the diameter of the planet, enclosed in an atmosphere mostly made of gaseous and liquid hydrogen.

 Jupiter has at least 63 moons, which are often named after the Roman god's many lovers.
 The four largest moons of Jupiter, now called Io, Europa, Ganymede, and Callisto, were discovered by Galileo Galilei himself, and are appropriately known today as the Galilean satellites.

-The frozen crust of Europa is made up mostly of water ice, and it might hide a liquid ocean holding twice as much water as Earth does.
-Icy oceans might also exist beneath the crusts of Callisto and Ganymede.
+The frozen crust of Europa is made up mostly of water ice, and it may hide a liquid ocean holding twice as much water as Earth does.
+Icy oceans may also exist beneath the crusts of Callisto and Ganymede.

 Callisto has the lowest reflectivity, or albedo, of the four Galilean moons.
-This suggests that its surface might be composed of dark, colorless rock.
+This suggests that its surface may be composed of dark, colorless rock.

-The inner cloud-like ring, called the halo, is roughly 12,000 miles (20,000 kilometers) thick.
-The halo extends halfway from the main ring down to the planet's cloudtops and expands by interaction with Jupiter's magnetic field.
+The inner cloud-like ring, called the halo, is roughly 12,000 miles (20,000 km) thick.
+The halo extends halfway from the main ring down to the planet's cloud tops and expands by interaction with Jupiter's magnetic field.
 Both the main ring and halo are composed of small, dark particles.

 Pioneer 10 revealed how dangerous Jupiter's radiation belt is, while Pioneer 11 provided data on the Great Red Spot and close-up pictures of its polar region.
 Voyager 1 and 2 helped astronomers create the first detailed maps of the Galilean satellites, discovered Jupiter's rings, revealed sulfur volcanoes on Io, and saw lightning in Jupiter's clouds.
 Ulysses discovered the solar wind has a much greater impact on Jupiter's magnetosphere than before suggested.
 New Horizons took close-up pictures of Jupiter and its largest moons.